iagopadilha/iagopadilha/README.md

 ## ```- skills```

 - 🗃 I have experience using C#, MySql, React.js and Java!
-- 💬 I'm mainly focusing on the backend development with .NET and DDD architecture.
+- 💬 I'm mainly focusing on the backend development with .NET and DDD.

 ## ```- contact ```